ColmKeyes/Pipeline-for-Analysis-of-Astronomical-Images/Readme.md

 # Final_Year_Project

-Example of the type of image under analysis.
+Example of the type of image to be processed and analysed.
 Includes 2 reference stars and the star to be studied, J1938+5609.
 ![alt text](J1938+5609.PNG)